LudvigLundberg/go-airflow/README.md

 # go-airflow
-A small go wrapper Apache Airflow
+A small go wrapper for Apache Airflow commands